How Does Uva Ursi Help With Your Dog’s Bladder?

 Uva Ursi is a powerful tool for promoting and maintaining your dog’s bladder health.

 How do you know your dog has bladder issues?

-- Your pup strains to urinate or is unable to pass urine
+- Straining to urinate or unable to pass urine

 Take your dog to the vet if he or she experiences these symptoms.